Ratatam123/Linux-Server-Setup/README_project_3.md

      exit
     ```

-    * replace address of old sqlite database address by new psql-db address in config.py
+    6. replace address of old sqlite database address by new psql-db address in *config.py* of *flask* app

     ```console
     sudo nano config.py